barbara-mooney/servicenow-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This app allows the user to connect to their ServiceNow instance and access their incidents.
+This app allows the user to access their ServiceNow open incidents.

 A) How to set up your development environment